Common

 Really, you need to cherish the sea, as it is our last chance to survive on this planet, to produce enough food for all of us and so to be able to live in peace.

-So now, if you know someone able to make me dispose of one (or two) billion dollars without any hope of a return on investment until the world’s population is nourished properly and the oceans have regained their biological balance, tell him about it.
-I am convinced that it will be done one day, because it is too logical.
+So now, if you know anyone capable of putting a billion dollars on the table without any hope of a return on investment until the world’s population is nourished properly and the oceans have regained their biological balance, tell him about my idea.
+I am convinced that this project will be realized one day, because it simply makes too much sense.